-7Q10 low flow: According to Env-Wq 1705.02 of the State's surface water quality regulations (NHDES, 2011a), the flow used to calculate permit limits (i.e. NPDES permits for wastewater discharges) for aquatic life criteria and human health criteria for non-carcinogens, shall be the 7Q10 low flow, which is the average seven-day low flow that occurs, on the average, once every ten years.
+7Q10 low flow: According to Env-Wq 1705.02 of the State's surface water quality regulations (NHDES, State of New Hampshire Rules for the Protection of Instream Flow on Designated Rivers, Chapter 1900.
+Last revised 5/28/11, 2011), the flow used to calculate permit limits (i.e. NPDES permits for wastewater discharges) for aquatic life criteria and human health criteria for non-carcinogens, shall be the 7Q10 low flow, which is the average seven-day low flow that occurs, on the average, once every 10 years.
 This implies that water quality criteria for human health and non-carcinogens do not apply at flows below the 7Q10 in waters receiving wastewater discharges.
 Consequently, assessment of surface waters downstream of wastewater discharges were only based on samples taken when river flows were at or above the 7Q10 low flow, as determined by NHDES.
+7Q10 low flows are not used to calculate permit limits for nutrients.

-Mixing Zones: Env-Wq 1702.27 of the State's surface water quality regulations (NHDES, 2011), defines a mixing zone as the a defined area or volume of the surface water surrounding or adjacent to a wastewater discharge where the surface water, as a result of the discharge, might not meet all applicable water quality standards.
-Mixing zones are prohibited in Class A waters (Env-Wq 1707.01(a)) but are allowed in Class B waters, where designated by NHDES, if they meet the conditions stipulated in Env-Wq 1707.02 (Minimum Criteria) and Env-Wq 1707.03 (Technical Standards).
+Mixing Zones: Env-Wq 1702.26 of the State's surface water quality regulations (NHDES, 2016), defines a mixing zone as a defined area or volume of the surface water surrounding or adjacent to a wastewater discharge where the surface water, as a result of the discharge, might not meet all applicable water quality standards.
+Mixing zones are prohibited in Class A waters (Env-Wq 1707.01(a)) but are allowed in Class B waters, where designated by NHDES, if they meet the conditions stipulated in Env-Wq 1707.02 (Minimum Criteria) and Env-Wq 1707.04 (Technical Standards).